February 20, 2026

 5. Exclusions

 This critical section explains what is NOT covered by your policy.
+An important feature of a car insurance policy is the exclusions list section, which identifies situations where coverage may be denied or excluded due to a specific reason.
 Common exclusions include:

 6. Conditions